chambost/how-do-I/README.md

 # how-do-I
-A personal reference documented how I get things done
+A personal reference documenting how I get things done